NamesMT/roo-rocket/README.md

   + *And endlessly more!*

 `RR` for users:
-  + `Roo Rocket` for user is an engine, offering a super easy install of any `Roo` (`config pack`), whether its a public one shared by your friend, or your own private Roo.
+  + `Roo Rocket` for user is an engine, offering a super easy install of any `troop` (dictionary: collective of kangaroos) (`config pack`), whether its a public one shared by your friend, or your own, privately-stored.

 `RR` for creators (trainers):
-  + Fork, train your own version of Roo, create a GitHub release, and everyone can use it via `Roo Rocket` CLI!
+  + Fork, train your own `troop`, create a GitHub release, and everyone can use it via `Roo Rocket` CLI!
   + Provides an elegant DX process for training, like auto loading a `snapshot` that you could test your prompts on, `context` support that help you reduces duplication work in multiple files.

 ## Rationale